-In anticipation of their upcoming show at The Grand Sierra Resort in Reno, Tahoe Onstage correspondent Nick McCabe was treated to an interview with original Creedence Clearwater Revival drummer Doug Clifford, a Rock and Roll Hall of Fame member and current drummer of Creedence Clearwater Revisited.
-CCR, which also includes original bassist Stu Cook, will be appear on March 3 in the Grand Sierra Resort’s Grand Theatre.
+Editor’s note: Doug Clifford’s interview with Nick McCabe was first posted in February 2017.
+Clifford is the original Creedence Clearwater Revival , a Rock and Roll Hall of Fame member and current drummer of Creedence Clearwater Revisited.
+CCR, which also includes original bassist Stu Cook.

-McCabe’s last conversation with Clifford was at the Forte’ Awards Ceremony at GSR last November, where the musician’s Lifetime Achievement Award was dropped and broken before he even received it (organizers got him another one).
-He mentioned that it was snowing heavily at his Lake Tahoe home and he was going to be leaving town for the next show Wednesday if he could get out.
+Clifford was the 2016 Forte Awards recipient of the musician’s Lifetime Achievement Award was dropped and broken before he even received it (organizers got him another one).

 Nick: Going back to the beginning of all this at Portola Junior High School, how did you, John Fogerty and Stu Cook meet and decide to start a band together?